ksjogo/oxrti/fileformats.md

 Options
 -------

-At present, the following values are defined for attribute `model` of element `channels`.
+At present, the following values are defined for attribute `channel-model` of element `channels`.
 	* `RGB`: the 3-channel RGB colour model, with channels named `R`, `G` and `B`.
 This colour model is currently under implementation.
+	* `LRGB`: the 4-channel LRGB colour model, with channels named `L`, `R`, `G` and `B`.
+This colour model is currently under implementation.
 	* `SPECTRAL`: the spectral radiance model, with an arbitrary non-zero number of channels named either all by wavelength (format `---nm`, with `---` an arbitrary non-zero number) or all by frequency format `---Hz`, with `---` an arbitrary non-zero number.
 This colour model is planned for future implementation.

 At present, the following values are defined for attribute `model` of element coefficients, where the ending character `*` is to be replaced by an arbitrary number greater than or equal to 1.
+	* `flat`: flat approximation model (no dependence on light position).
+This approximation model is currently under implementation.
 	* `RTIpoly*`: order-`*` polynomial approximation model for <abbr title="Reflectance Transformation Imaging">RTI</abbr> (single view-point BRDF).
 This approximation model is currently under implementation.
 	* `RTIharmonic*`: order-`*` hemispherical harmonic approximation model for <abbr title="Reflectance Transformation Imaging">RTI</abbr> (single view-point BRDF).
 This approximation model is currently under implementation.
 	* `BRDFpoly*`: order-`*` polynomial approximation model for BRDFs.
 This approximation model is planned for future implementation.